 • An imbalance can cause problems

 If you’re with us so far, you’ll understand that high levels of estrogen in guys can certainly trigger man boobs.
-Our New York body builder patients who have experimented with steroids are one group of men who often come to realize this too late.
+Our body builder patients who have experimented with steroids are one group of men who often come to realize this too late.
 Problems with sexual function are typical too, up to and including infertility.
 In addition, fatigue, reduced bone and muscle mass, hair loss and other issues can occur.

 Low estrogen is often not a problem for men, says Healthline.
 But if hypogonadism is the root of lower than normal hormone production, men can experience similar symptoms whether estrogen is too high or too low.